NimishMishra/networking/notes/general_ideas.md

 - [Jinja2](https://flask.palletsprojects.com/en/1.1.x/templating/) is a template engine for python's flask.

 - All template engines, using this one too, focuses on separating the logic of the application and the content to be displayed (a makeover from the old days when everything had to be inside the same file).
+This comes very handy if you have something you wish to display based on user input.
+Rather than making one page for every user, we make a template and let the parameters submitted by the user dictate the rendering pattern of the page.

 - A better understanding of the thing can be found [here](https://code.tutsplus.com/tutorials/templating-with-jinja2-in-flask-essentials--cms-25571)